gtkfi/ArcSDM/README.md

 # ArcSDM

-Spatial Data Modeler 5 for ArcGIS Pro<Br>
+Spatial Data Modeler 6 for ArcGIS Pro 3.0+<Br>

 ## How to get started? <br>

 Standard toolbox of ArcSDM 5 works on ArcGis Desktop 10.3-10.7.1, however the Experimental toolbox requires components that cannot be installed on ArcGis desktop and doesn't work.
-ArcGis pro is supported from version 2.5+ forward.
+ArcGIS Pro is supported from version 2.5+ forward.

 If you want to work on your own data, you can download just the toolbox.
 If you want to try, evaluate and experiment with ArcSDM you can download our demodata separately from the main package. <br>